utailab/webapp-arch/README.md

 ## The Big Picture

-Reminder: Don't panic if you don't understand few or even none of this section.
+**Note**: Don't panic if you don't understand few or even none of this section.
 This section just tries to give an overview of what is going on when you interact with a web app.
-Over the time and after playing with various pieces of this puzzle, you'll start to understand each piece and they will feel less intimidating.
+Over the time and after playing with various pieces of this puzzle, you'll start to understand each piece and it will feel less intimidating.
 Thus, for the moment, focus on the procedure rather than the details.